In 2024, research says, 70.19% of shoppers will abandon their carts.

 Among the most crucial eCommerce checkout best practices is the easy review/edit option.

-Interestingly, the ability to choose can in fact make shoppers move towards checkout—improving the cart to checkout conversion rate in the process.
+Interestingly, the ability to choose can make shoppers move towards checkout—improving the cart-to-checkout conversion rate in the process.

 Here’s how Etsy makes reviewing and editing changes super easy on their checkout page.